LostArtefacts/TRX/README.md

 <hr/>

-Welcome to **TRX** – an open-source reimplementation of **Tomb Raider 1** and **Tomb Raider 2**.
+Welcome to **TRX** – an open-source reimplementation of **Tomb Raider 1**, **Tomb Raider 2** and **Tomb Raider 3**.
 TRX aims to enhance these classic games through decompilation and the implementation of open-source alternatives to proprietary components.
 TRX is a single engine capable of running TR1, TR2, and custom levels respecting each of the distinct, classic engines' mechanics.

 ## Showcase
 <table>